2024 DRI Product Liability Conference

 Automotive

-Chair: Elizabeth L. Moyo, Wright, Columbus OH
+Chair: Elizabeth L. Moyo, Porter Wright, Columbus OH

 Vice Chair: Natalie J. Eschbach, Litchfield Cavo, Chicago, IL